zcaicaros/DRL-MTSP/README.md

 ## Some differences compared with the original paper

- - We use GIN as the graph embedding network
+ - We use GIN as the graph embedding network.
- - We use a shared self-attention module for customer assignment
+ - We use a shared self-attention module for customer assignment.
+ - The official implementation can be found [Here](https://github.com/YujiaoHu/MinMax-MTSP).
  - Paper reference:

 ```